Collectors (TV series)

-Collectors is an Australian television series that was shown at 8:00 pm on Friday on ABC1 and repeated at 6:00 pm on Monday on ABC2.
+Collectors was an Australian television series that was shown at 8:00 pm on Friday on ABC1 and repeated at 6:00 pm on Monday on ABC2.
 It investigated a variety of collections from museums and private collectors.
 It was hosted by comedian Andy Muirhead, a former biologist, and featured a panel of experts: Sydney-based fashion designer Claudia Chan Shaw, antiques dealer and restorer Gordon Brown, and professor of sociology Adrian Franklin.
 The panel formerly included museum curator Niccole Warren and Lauren Carpenter.
 Past guests have included former Australian immigration minister Amanda Vanstone, former Australian federal opposition leader Kim Beazley, and musician Pete Cooper from The Porkers.

 On 11 June 2010, it was reported that host Andy Muirhead had been charged with one count of accessing child pornography.
 Collectors was off-air for a month and Muirhead took unpaid leave during proceedings.
 The website for the show was also taken down temporarily.
 These actions have been criticised for giving an impression of guilt.
 It was announced the following week that the show would return without Muirhead in July.
 In October 2012, Muirhead was sentenced to 10 months in jail for child pornography offences after pleading guilty in July 2012.

 Collectors returned on 9 July 2010 without Muirhead as host.
 Hosting duties were largely taken by Chan Shaw and repeats of the episodes of the show featuring Muirhead were pulled from programming schedules to be replaced with the new episodes.

 In August 2011, the ABC announced that Collectors would be "rested" following a strategic review of the network's arts programming.
 The last episode in the series aired on 23 September, with the team behind the show producing a new program called Auction Room for 2012.

 On 20 November 2012, the ABC announced that it would be closing its Tasmanian production unit.
 The managing director of the ABC, Mark Scott, stated, "Tasmania does not have the scale and market to justify the high fixed costs involved in maintaining an internal television production unit and associated labour and infrastructure".
 Collectors and Auction Room were confirmed to not be recommissioned.